solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/discord.md

 ## Okay, But Why are There Three Discords?

-Well, Lego Stuffers and Frote's are both not officially affiliated with speedrun.com.
+Well, Zebulaus and Frote's are both not officially affiliated with speedrun.com.

 The "official" Hitman Runs server is the best place to get information on future announcements or polls regarding the Hitman 3 speedrun leaderboards, even if people don't chat here all that much.